DeepLearnPhysics/larcvdataset/README.md

 * numpy: an optional LArCV2 dependency but necessary for LArCV2's python interface
 * LArCV2 is built and the proper environment variables have been setup (via configure.sh)

+## Installing this module

+### Option 1

+Set the path of the module to `PYTHONPATH`.

+    export PYTHONPATH=[location of this folder]:${PYTHONPATH}

+or go into this folder and run `setenv.sh`

+    source setenv.sh

+### Option 2

+(Eventually will add an installer script.)

+## Using the module

+To create an instance of the dataset loader:

+    from larcvdataset import LArCVDataset

+    io = LArCVDataset("example_dataloader.cfg")

+where `example_dataloader.cfg`, which can be found in this folder, can be your configuration file for your input.

+Dump the current configuration

+    io.dumpcfg()

+Start the threads to load data

+    io.start(10)

+where `10` is the batch size.
+You can change this as you see fit.

+To get data, just use the `[i]` operator. where `i` is an integer.
+Note that right now, the value of `i` is not used.
+This operator returns a dictionary with data.
+See the example script (described below) as an example of how to use it.

+To stop the threads before cleaning up

+  io.stop()

 ## Example script

 You can use `test_dataloader.py` to test the setup.